Understanding the Importance of CPA in Your Marketing Strategy

 Click fraud, or ad fraud, occurs when someone performs fake clicks on your Facebook ads, so you are being charged for fraudulent clicks and not reaching your customers.
 This can be done with bots, web crawlers, click farms, competitors looking to drain your ad budgets, and accidental clicks.

-Bots are an automated system that interacts with things all over the web.
+Bots are automated system that interacts with things all over the web.
 It can be a virus, malware, or something else.
 Click farms are groups of people who are hired to click on certain ads and social media profiles, or it can be an automated thing.

 Ad Fraud Solutions